Jubatian/rrpge-spec/specs/vid_arch.rst

 simpler emulation or to restrict probable hardware implementations less.
 These are as follows:

+- The exact number of bus access cycles available for render beyond the required 192 / 392 cycles, and how the pipeline behaves regarding the termination of a render because of exhausting the cycle budget.
+Note that if by the specification the effective render finishes within the cycle budget leaving only disabled display list commands which may be terminated, the behavior must be defined (the terminated display list must not affect the contents of the line).
+The next line or line pair's render must always start proper regardless of the termination of the line or line pair before.

 - The timing of any display related Video RAM access within the rendered line.
   No Video RAM accesses for a line must happen before incrementing the Line counter & pointer to the given line, and no Video RAM accesses must happen